-In Key Stage 2, home learning grids are used in addition to these regular tasks.
-These grids offer a choice of home learning activities across the curriculum, which can be completed over a longer period of time, which is determined by the teacher.
+In Key Stage 2, wider project learning will feature in addition to regular core learning tasks.
+In some cases teachers will offer a choice of home learning activities across the wider curriculum, which can be completed over a longer period of time.
 These larger pieces of home learning may be done in small chunks over a few weekends.

-These may require children to research an aspect of their theme / project, undertake an investigation, plan and make something or prepare for an oral / ICT based presentation.
+These may require children to research an aspect of their theme project, undertake an investigation, plan and make something or prepare for an oral / ICT based presentation.
 These activities will be more open ended and flexible to allow children to develop their personal interests and open up wider opportunities for their learning.
 There will be a balance between home learning involving research and other types of home learning throughout the term.

-Sometimes children in intervention groups will have home learning set which reinforces their personal learning targets.
+Sometimes children in intervention groups or with a specific gap in learning will have home learning set which reinforces their personal learning targets.